dave89gray/dave89gray-CI_PP2_QUIZZLE/README.md

 ### Javascript Validation
 JSHint Static Code tool was used to validate the Javascrip code from the website.
 There were no major errors highlighted.
+There was an undefined variable, emailJS, on the contact page which got highlighted whoever if i changed this it removed the functionality.
+There was also an unused variable on the results page, however this was called on in another file.
 <details><summary>Game Javascript</summary>
 <img src="assets/docs/validation/js-validation-game-p1.png">
 </details>